postfixadmin/postfixadmin/DOCUMENTS/HASHING.md

 # PostfixAdmin Password Hash Support.

-How are your passwords stored in the database.
+TL;DR How are your passwords stored in the database.

 They should not be stored in plain text.

-Whatever format you choose will need to be supported by your IMAP server (and whatever provides SASL auth for Postfix)
+Whatever format you choose will need to be supported by other software (e.g. Dovecot/Courier) and whatever provides SASL auth for Postfix.

 If you can, use a format that includes a different salt per password (e.g. one of the crypt variants, like Blowfish (BLF-CRYPT) or Argon2I/Argon2ID).

 Try and avoid formats that are unsalted hashes (md5, SHA1) as these offer minimal protection in the event of a data leak.

+You may choose to use plain text for testing or experimenting.
+Please do not use it in production.

 ## Configuration